Hidden fees & budget planning for property purchase

 Mortgage and Banking Costs

-Securing financing involves several costs beyond the interest rate that many buyers overlook.
+Securing financing involves several hidden costs beyond the interest rate that many buyers overlook.
 Banks typically charge application fees ranging from €250 to €1,000, plus property appraisal costs of €300 to €500.
 These upfront expenses are required regardless of whether your mortgage application succeeds.

 Outstanding balance insurance represents another significant ongoing cost.
-This insurance, generally required by lending institutions, can cost several hundred euros monthly.The charges are calculated as a percentage of your loan amount, and given Luxembourg’s high property values, these contributions are mechanically higher than in other countries.
+This insurance, generally required by lending institutions, can cost several hundred euros monthly.
+The charges are calculated as a percentage of your loan amount, and given Luxembourg’s high property values, these contributions are mechanically higher than in other countries.

 Mortgage registration fees also apply when the bank takes a mortgage on the property as security.
 For a €400,000 property, mortgage costs including registration and recording costs plus notary fees amount to approximately €2,700.
-If you sell the property before the mortgage term ends, additional costs apply for lifting the mortgage.
+If you sell the property before the mortgage term ends, additional hidden fees apply for lifting the mortgage.

 Real Estate Agent Commissions

 While sellers typically hire real estate agents in Luxembourg, buyers often bear this cost indirectly through higher sale prices.
-Standard commission rates are 3% of the sale price plus 16% VAT.For a €600,000 property, this represents approximately €20,880 in total commission costs.
+Standard commission rates are 3% of the sale price plus 16% VAT.
+For a €600,000 property, this represents approximately €20,880 in total commission costs—a significant hidden cost in the transaction.

 Some buyers choose to work directly with developers or private sellers to avoid these fees, though this approach requires more personal involvement in the transaction process.
 When deciding whether to sell privately or with a real estate agent, consider both the cost savings and the professional expertise that agents provide.